Lecture Notes in Cosmology: Evolution on super-horizon scales

 which can be rewritten for the physical scale as follows:

-The super-horizon regime is the same one that we used in Chapter~\ref{Chap6:IC} when we investigated the primordial modes.
-The main difference with what we are going to see here is that we do not limit ourselves to the radiation-dominated epoch, but investigate what happens through radiation-matter equality and also through matter-DE equality.
+The super-horizon regime is the same one that we used in Chapter~\ref{Chap:IC} when we investigated the primordial modes.
+The main difference in what we are going to see here is that we do not limit ourselves to the radiation-dominated epoch but investigate what happens through radiation-matter equality and also through matter-dark energy equality.

 Thus, the above conditions can be written as follows in the epochs of interest:

 during the radiation-dominated epoch (for which $a \propto \eta$),

 during the matter-dominated epoch (for which $a \propto \eta^2$) and